 ‘Retrieve Data’ – CommandButton1

-Communication to the PLC
+Communication with the PLC

 Start the Do-More Designer software.

-Under the Project Browser select ‘System Configuration’
+Under the Project Browser, select ‘System Configuration.’

 Ensure that the Enable Modbus/TCP Server is checked.
-Also make sure that the TCP Port Number is 502.
+Also, make sure that the TCP Port Number is 502.

 This is repeated with different internal clock bit flags up to MHR10.